Alden Page

 3 directories, 34 files

-We now have a lot of useful information about images that we were lacking before.
+We now have loads of useful information about images that we were initially lacking.
 The next step is to take this metadata and integrate it into our search engine, as well as perform deeper analysis of images using computer vision.

 Acknowledgments & Legal